Sloth247/Accordion-Card/README.md

 This is to practice positioning elements by CSS and semantic HTML.
 All interactive elements are focusable.
-I used <details> widjet for accordion and try not to use javaScript to expand/shrink them and rotate the arrows.
+I used <details> widjet for the accordion and try not to use javaScript to expand/shrink them and rotate the arrows.

 ### The challenge